 Connections and through trains are available from principal eastern and western European cities.
 International destinations with direct services include Belgrade, Vienna and Zagreb.
-Some international trains have couchette coaches as well as bar and dining cars.
+Some international trains have couchette coaches, as well as bar and dining cars.

-Contact Slovenske Eleznica (tel: +386 1 291 3332; www.slo-zeleznice.si) for more information.
+Contact Slovenske Železnice (tel: +386 1291 3332; www.slo-zeleznice.si) for more information.

-Travel is not allowed in the passenger's country of residence.
-Reductions are available for travellers under 26.
-Children under 12 are free when travelling with an adult using an Adult Pass.
+Travellers under 27 years or over 60 years receive a reduction.
+Youth discounts are available on both first and second-class passes.
+Children under 12 travel free when accompanied by an adult using an Adult Pass.
 Supplements are required for some high-speed services, seat reservations and couchettes.
 Discounts are offered on Eurostar and some ferry routes.
-Available from Voyages-sncf.com (tel: +44 844 848 5848, in the UK; www.voyages-sncf.com).
+Available from Interrail (www.interrail.eu).

 Driving to Slovenia

-For motorway driving you must display a weekly, monthly or yearly vignette (road tax sticker) in the windscreen.
+For motorway driving you must display a weekly, monthly or yearly vignette (road tax sticker) in the windscreen (including motocycles).
 You can buy these at petrol stations as you approach the border or in shops at the border crossing.